fgimian/fgimian.github.io/blog/content/post/setting-up-vs-code-for-c-sharp-development.md

 Some recent openings in our IoT department were requesting C# skills which I got really excited about for some reason, and off I went to see what all the fuss was about.
 Well, all I can say is, I get it!
-I really wish I had paid attention to the developments since .NET Core as the language is now completely cross-platform, developed constantly and one absolutely incredible language for developing a very wide variety of apps.
+I really wish I had paid attention to the developments since .NET Core, as the language is now completely cross-platform, evolving constantly and one absolutely incredible language for developing a very wide variety of apps.

 The main IDEs C# developers use are [Microsoft's Visual Studio](https://visualstudio.microsoft.com/)